 A lot of this essay is derived from the discourse that erupted around Sarah Connor some five years back.
 This was following the release of Wonder Woman in 2017 when female representation was on everyone’s mind.

-Cameron more or less gave his opinion about the movie and was civil about expressing a deviating response, but much of the public reacted with rancor.
-And this being the internet, there had to be some moral justification for all the outrage.
+Cameron more or less gave his opinion about the movie and was civil about expressing a deviating response, but much of the public's reaction was not.
 Writer Tricia Ennis accused Cameron of using his position of power to silence women, while Jesse McLaren retorted that James Cameron is just confused by women who aren't motivated solely by motherhood.
 So the internet landed on this narrative that Sarah Connor was bad for feminism, actually.

 I hadn’t seen the Terminator movies by this time, so I didn’t really know what to think, but when I finally caught the first film, a good two years after the fact, my mind returned to this discussion.
 So here I am, five years late to the conversation (which I'll acknowledge is pretty on-brand for this blog) to tell the world that maybe the internet overreacted just a little (it’s happened before).
 I’m not playing into a false binary that it’s either Sarah Connor OR Diana Prince–they’re both really great–but not only is Sarah Connor an empowering figure, she’s empowering in ways that popular discourse doesn’t even acknowledge and even in ways that contemporary efforts fall short.